ietf-wg-mimi/mimi-arch/draft-barnes-mimi-arch.md

 --- abstract

-TODO Abstract
+The More Instant Messaging Interoperability (MIMI) working group is defining a suite of protocols that allow messaging providers to interoperate with one another.
+This document lays out an overall architecture enumerating the MIMI protocols and how they work together to enable an overall messaging experience.

 --- middle

 # Introduction

-TODO Introduction
+Today, there are many providers of messaging functionality.
+A provider typically provides the client software (e.g., a mobile app) and the servers that facilitate communications among clients.
+The core function of MIMI is enabling users to have messaging interactions across message providers.

+This overall goal breaks down into several sub-goals:

+* Message formats that enable the user-level features of a messaging system
+* Tracking of state across multiple providers
+* End-to-end security of user messages
+* Transport of protocol messages among providers

+In this document, we describe the high-level functions of these protocols, and how they work toegether to enable an overall messaging application.

 # Conventions and Definitions

 {::boilerplate bcp14-tagged}

 # Overall Scope

-Today, there are many providers of messaging functionality.
-A provider typically provides the client software (e.g., a mobile app) and the servers that facilitate communications among clients.
-The core function of MIMI is enabling users to have messaging interactions across message providers.

 {{overview}} shows the critical entities in the overall MIMI system and their interactions.
 Each human user is represented in the system by one or more